FennecFromSahara/Group-7-IDATA2301-IDATA2306/coffeeshop-frontend/README.md

 # IDATA2301 coffeeshop-frontend

-The frontend is a React JS application.
+The frontend is a website built with React JS and Material UI.

 ### Requirements
 - [Node.js](https://nodejs.org/)